Metroid: 2017–present: Samus Returns, Dread and Prime 4: Beyond

+Reception

-ReceptionMetroid ranked as the 70th top game (collectively) by Next Generation in 1996 and the 6th in 1999, and as the eighth best game franchise by IGN in 2008.
+Metroid ranked the 70th top game (collectively) by Next Generation in 1996 and the 6th in 1999, and as the eighth best game franchise by IGN in 2008.
 In 2001, Electronic Gaming Monthly named Super Metroid the best game ever.
 All the Metroid games released by 2005 were included in a Nintendo Power top 200 Nintendo games list, Prime in the IGN top 100, Metroid, Super Metroid, Prime and Echoes in a list by GameFAQs users; Metroid and Super Metroid in Game Informer's list; and Prime and Super Metroid in Edge's list.
 The series has influenced games including Castlevania: Symphony of the Night.

 Samus Aran was recognized by Guinness World Records as "enduringly popular" and as the "first playable human female character in a mainstream video game", although Toby Masuyo ("Kissy") from Namco's Alien Sector predates her by one year.
 Ridley was the second-most requested Nintendo character by IGN and number one by the fans to be added as a playable character to the Super Smash Bros. series and Mother Brain is often named among the best video game bosses.

 The original Metroid has been described as boosted by its "eerie" music, adding a "sense of mystery and exploration" to the game by making the game "moody and atmospheric".
 IGN praised the well-timed music that helped add suspense.
 GameSpot described Super Metroid as better than the original "in literally every conceivable way", Metroid Fusion was noted for its "understated score" which fit the mood of the adventure and its excellent stereo sound effects, making it an uncommonly good Game Boy Advance sound experience.
-Metroid Prime was considered one of the best games ever made upon its release, winning Game of the Year from various publications and websites.
+Metroid Prime won multiple Game of the Year awards.
 IGN called the aural experience with Metroid Prime 2: Echoes "mesmerizing".
 Music from Metroid has been frequently re-released as part of "best of" video game music releases.
 Metroid Prime's soundtrack was called the best sound design on the GameCube.
 The sound effects were also noted for a high degree of accuracy and blending with the soundtrack.
-On the popular video game music site OverClocked ReMix, Super Metroid is the tenth-most remixed video game, while the first Metroid video game was twenty-fifth.

 Sales

 Each Metroid game, excluding spin-offs and remakes, has sold more than one million copies.
 By September 2012, the series had sold over 17.44 million copies worldwide.

-Sales of Metroid games in Japan have typically been lower than in the United States.
+Metroid sales in Japan have typically been lower than in the United States.
 In its debut week in Japan, Metroid Prime 3: Corruption sold 32,388 units, ranking it behind Ryū ga Gotoku Kenzan!, Super Smash Bros.
 Brawl, Wii Fit, and Gundam Musou Special.
 Metroid: Other M was the third-bestselling video game in Japan during its week of release with 45,398 copies sold, ranking it behind Wii Party and Monster Hunter Diary: Poka Poka Airu Village.
 It sold an additional 11,239 copies the following week.